hamidhamidani/hamidhamidani/_pages/Research.md

 - **CSM** — Circumstellar Material
 - **KN** — Kilonova
 - **LGRB** — Long Gamma-Ray Burst
+- **SGRB** — Short Gamma-Ray Burst
 - **r-process** — Rapid Neutron Capture Process
-- **UV** — Ultraviolet
-- **2D** — Two Dimensional (simulation)

 ---

----

-### An Explanation for the Mysterious Explosion *EP240414a*
+### A Scenario to Explain the Mysterious *EP240414a*
 #### <a href="https://ui.adsabs.harvard.edu/abs/2025arXiv250316243H/abstract" target="_blank">Hamidani et al. 2024b</a>

-*EP240414a* is a unique explosion discovered by the Einstein Probe mission, displaying features that deviate from standard GRBs.
-In this work, I proposed that these peculiarities can be naturally explained by a jet that was significantly weakened by interaction with extended circumstellar material (CSM).
+*EP240414a* is an explosion discovered by the Einstein Probe mission, displaying features that deviate from standard GRBs.
+In this work, we proposed that these peculiarities can be naturally explained by a jet that was significantly weakened by interaction with extended circumstellar material (CSM).
+Our work highlights the importance of the CSM in shaping GRB jets.

 <div class="row justify-content-center">
   <div class="col-md-6 mb-3">
-    {% include figure.html path="assets/img/EP240414a_image1.png" title="The Scenario" class="img-fluid rounded z-depth-1" %}
+    {% include figure.html path="assets/img/P9a.png" title="The Scenario" class="img-fluid rounded z-depth-1" %}
   </div>
   <div class="col-md-6 mb-3">
-    {% include figure.html path="assets/img/EP240414a_image2.png" title="Model vs. Observations" class="img-fluid rounded z-depth-1" %}
+    {% include figure.html path="assets/img/P9b.png" title="Model vs. Observations" class="img-fluid rounded z-depth-1" %}
   </div>
 </div>
 <div class="caption text-center">
-  <i>Left:</i> A schematic showing a weak jet interacting with extended CSM.
+  <i>Left:</i> A schematic showing our scenario for EP240414a.
-  <i>Right:</i> Comparison of observational data (circles/triangles) with the model (solid line).
+  <i>Right:</i> Comparison of observational data (circles, and triangles for upper limits) with our model (solid line).
 </div>

 ---